 And then there's one more: Prosecco exclusively is sold in glass bottles.
 Therefore, a canned bubbly per definition cannot be a Prosecco.
 So whatever it is, you can so conveniently buy it in the supermarket for your beach days and picnics...
 Sorry, it never is Prosecco.

 The origins of Prosecco date back hundreds and hundreds of years when the Greeks colonized what we now know as Northern Italy.
 Even back then, people in the region cultivated vineyards and produced wine from their grapes.

 Most likely, the Slovenians once brought the Glera grape to the village of Prosecco, which shares a border with Slovenia.
-Farmers from the small town near Trieste started growing the grape and making wine from it.
+Farmers from the small town near Trieste started growing the grape and making wine from them.
 Of course, neither wine nor grape had an official name yet.

 The first written documentation of the name Prosecco goes back to the late 1600s.
 A traveler from England, Fynes Moryson, wrote in his diaries that "Pucinum, now called Prosecho" is among the most famous wines in all of Italy.
 The spelling Prosecco with a double c first appears in 1754 in a book by Aureliano Acanti with the title Il Roccolo Ditirambo.
 And it referred to the wine as well as to the grape.

 Prosecco wasn't always sparkling wine.
 Adding fizz to wine most likely was an invention of the Brits in the 17th century.
 Roughly around the same time (still, later than the English), a French monk called Dom Perignon had a similar idea and invented the so-called methode champenoise.
 And yes, that was the origin of one of the most iconic high-end Champagnes on the market today.